whitneyburton/portfolios/students/1708-front/katie-scruggs/template.markdown

 * [GitHub URL](https://github.com/t6r6l5/IdeaBox)
 * [Original Assignment](http://frontend.turing.io/projects/ideabox.html)

+#### Description
+IdeaBox allows the user to create cards of ideas that persist on the page on reload.
+This was my first introduction to local storage on the browser, which allows dynamically created elements to persist on page load.

 #### Evaluated by: Louisa
 Notes/What To Work On:
 - make sure you're watching indentation! mind the little details